 Remember, there is no point rushing things and setting yourself up for injuries.

-Here are some other factors to consider before jumping into an intermediate training such as the one below:
+Here are some other factors to consider before jumping into an intermediate training plan such as the one below:

-The focus of this program is to help you become faster.
 Compared to the beginner marathon training program , it does require more time and effort but put those in and you will be successful!

 It will help you to increase your speed and strengthen your mentality.
 (Yes!
 Half of the marathon is a mind game so you have to exercise it and prepare it to go the distance.)

 You have shorter runs scheduled during the week for Mondays, possibly Wednesdays (or it's a Rest Day), Fridays, and Saturdays.
-These can be run at your normal running pace.

-Your Long Run is scheduled for Sundays.
-This can be shifted to really any day of the week.
-My only requirement is that a rest day follows this long run or a very short recovery run (run at 1-3 minutes slower than your goal race pace).
+My only requirement is that a rest day follows this long run or a very short recovery run (run at 1-3 minutes slower than your goal marathon race pace).

 You will progressively build your long run distance starting at 10 miles.